ketsia0623/learning-JAVA/README.md

 - Dynamic

 **Object Oriented Concepts**
-- Inheritance: When a class uses the fields and methods of another class
+- *Inheritance*: When a class uses the fields and methods of another class
-- Polymorphism: Subclasses of a class can define their own behavior yet still share some functionality from their superclass
+- *Polymorphism*: Subclasses of a class can define their own behavior yet still share some functionality from their superclass
-- Abstraction: Only showing essential features of an object, while hiding certain details
+- *Abstraction*: Only showing essential features of an object, while hiding certain details
-- Encapsulation: Wrapping data and the code that operates and that data into a single entity
+- *Encapsulation*: Wrapping data and the code that operates and that data into a single entity